jlanzobr/media/readme.md

 Add a user to the users table.
 This can be accomplished by editing database/seeds/DatabaseSeeder.php and running "php artisan db:seed" (which adds a default user with username "guest" and password "password") or by manually adding users in SQL.

+Specify the paths to your media directories in app/tasks/worker.php.
+Note that media must be of the format: Media Title (year).extension.
+The extension is optional.
+For example,  Man Of Steel (2013).mkv,  Man Of Steel (2013),  and Man of Steel.mkv are all valid.
+Then, execute the worker by changing to the app's root directory and executing "php app/tasks/worker.php" or adding it to cron.

 ### License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)